stanford-rc/www.sherlock.stanford.edu/src/docs/software/_list.md

 * [`viz`](#viz) <small>graphs, molecular visualization, plotting, remote display</small>

-!!! warning "Licensed software"

-    Access to software modules marked with ^<b class="lic"></b>^ in the tables below is restricted to properly licensed user groups.

-    The SRCC is not funded to provide commercial software on Sherlock and researchers are responsible for the costs of purchasing and renewing commercial software licenses.
-For more information, please feel free to [contact us](mailto:srcc-support@stanford.edu) and see the [Stanford
-    Software Licensing page](https://uit.stanford.edu/service/softwarelic) for
-    purchasing information.

 <!-- color styles for module properties -->
 <style>
 .lic  { color: darkred; }